Two things you should know:

 Now, the cookies turned out just fine.
 We all liked them.
 But having a sweet tooth, I had to bliss these cookies out a little.
 After all, we did cut down on sugar and butter in the shortbread cookies, right?
 So I added a little Urban Bliss love and made some LEMON BUTTERCREAM to sandwich in between the lemon shortbread cookies.

-8 Tbsp (1 stick) butter, softened at room temperature
+- 8 tablespoons (1 stick) butter, softened at room temperature

-3 cups + 2 Tbsp confectioner’s sugar, sifted
+- 3 cups plus 2 tablespoons confectioner’s sugar, sifted

 - 2 teaspoons lemon juice

 Make the Lemon Shortbread Cookies

 - Whisk flour, baking powder, and salt in a medium bowl.